YamiNoTsumi/FireworkVR/README.md

-# Arcade-Sim
+# Fireworks
-A small indie game which is created in Unity
+A small firework demo in VR for new years, created in Unity